0x00wolf/red-team-cookbook/Arsenal/Linux-Keyloggers/README.md

 ![alt text](https://github.com/0x00wolf/red-team-cookbook/blob/main/imgs/github.jpeg)

-Malware performs unwanted or malicious actions on the target system or network.
-Including logging keystrokes, stealing credentials, dropping malware, exfiltrating data, or being used to flood a server with packets in a larger DDoS campaign.
-Malware is often disguised as legitimate or useful software, or bundled with other programs, to trick the user into installing or running it.
-Malware can also be delivered through phishing emails, drive-by downloads, or exploit kits, which take advantage of vulnerabilities in the target system or application.

 The title Malware holds a level of mystique that I believe is largely attributed to actions of its developers.
 In every case, Malware is performing a legitimate function, but for illegitimate reasons.
 Malware performs systems and network functions, utilizing operating system API calls, standard encryption techniques, and socket programming.
 A RAT that generates a zombie is a malicious system daemon, which performs a regular service without the user's consent, or working directly against their best interests.

 With this in mind, as I have no malicious intent with the Malware that I program, I prefer to call them Potentially Unwanted Programs (PUPs).
 Part of my aim with the RTCB, is to develop my own skills further in cryptography, and network & systems programming.